CarlNoe/workout-builder/README.md

 ## TODO

 - /!\ Secure firebase and user connections (https://firebase.google.com/docs/firestore/quickstart#secure_your_data)
+- Make the nav bar listening to the user's auth state
-- Add popups that confirm the user's actions and display errors
+- Add user friendly popups that confirm the user's actions and display errors
 - Better Navigation in the exercise list
 - Add a search bar to the exercise list
 - Get all exercise instead of a random fraction of them